 Therefore, it’s important to occasionally speak to others and make your speaking experience holistic.
 In the real world, after all, you won’t be speaking to yourself.

-Here are few steps you can take to communicate with others if you’re struggling to find speaking partners:
+Here are few steps you can take to communicate with others, at least occasionally, if you’re struggling to find speaking partners:

 12. Do a thorough audit to identify a speaking partner in your circle